prashant31191/open-android-v3/README.md

    * Java JDK version 1.6 or greater.
    * Android SDK Platform 22 (Android 5.1.1)
    * A Git client
-   * Eclipse IDE with ADT or Android Studio
+   * Android Studio (Currently this project is compatible with Android Studio Only.
+Do get in touch with us if you are using Eclipse IDE).
    * All Citrus PG Prerequisites.

 Note: Please DO NOT PROCEED if the above mentioned requirements have not been met.